 Rockhampton has a wonderful collection of heritage buildings dating back as early as the 1800s, so if you’re looking for a leisurely way to spend a few hours, we recommend grabbing a coffee from one of the fantastic cafes and walking around town.

-Our favourite part of Rocky though is the newly refurbished Riverside Precinct, where you can walk the edge of the Fitzroy River surrounded by modern art, native trees and Indigenous history.
+Our favourite part of Rocky though is the newly refurbished Riverside Precinct, where you can walk along Quay Street on the edge of the Fitzroy River surrounded by modern art, native trees and Indigenous history.

-The Riverside is beautiful at any time of day, but to really make the most of the stunning light, head there in the morning before the crowds or explore the paths at sunset when locals and tourists alike flock to the Precinct.
+The Riverside is beautiful at any time of day, but to really make the most of the stunning light, head to Quay Street in the morning before the crowds or explore the paths at sunset when locals and tourists alike flock to the Precinct.

 It also comes alive at night when the buildings have a colourful light show.